 Ashwagandha Benefits – How it Improves Brain Health

-The benefits of Ashwagandha kind of come in a 2 part package because of the way it works.
+The benefits of ashwagandha kind of come in a 2 part package because of the way it works.
 This is a basic breakdown:

 - Neural Enhancement – Ashwagandha encourages the regrowth of brain cells, and the reconstruction of synapses, increasing the overall efficiency of brain function.
-The repair of receptor sites also enhances the activity of GABA and seratonin in the brain, thereby promoting relaxation and improved mood, respectively.
+The repair of receptor sites also enhances the activity of GABA and serotonin in the brain, thereby promoting relaxation and improved mood, respectively.
 Ashwagandha also acts as a reuptake inhibitor by blocking the activity of acetylcholinesterase, an enzyme that breaks down the neurotransmitter acetylcholine.
 The end result is enhanced memory, learning capacity, and cognition.

 Ashwagandha is also very good for alleviating sleep issues because it enhances the activity of GABA in the brain.

 GABA, or gamma-aminobutyric acid, is naturally released by the body near the end of the day to encourage sleep.